BigelowLab/2025-sea-change-semester-R-labs/2_rmarkdown_and_coding_intro.md

-Then, you put in the parameters, in this case, the first value is the starting number (‘0’ in this example), the second value is the ending number (‘100’ in this example) and the third value is the value by which to space the numbers in the sequence (‘10’ in this example’)
+Then, you put in the parameters, in this case, the first value is the starting number (‘0’ in this example), the second value is the ending number (‘100’ in this example) and the third value is the value by which to space the numbers in the sequence (‘10’ in this example’).

+In fact, objects in R can be a whole table (a data frame), with headers describing each column of data - more to come in the next notebook!